epabst/kotlin-showcase/README.md

 whether manually or by copying in the output from the backup button in the app which exports the current state of the data.

-# How to Build

-First run "./gradlew build" in this top-level directory.

-# How to Run from IntelliJ (v.
-2017.1)
+# How to build to Run

-In IntelliJ, right-click on src/jsMain/resources/index.html and "Open in Browser".
-Voila!
-Note: This way works with Source Maps for debugging.
+Run "./gradlew jsBrowserDevelopmentWebpack"

+Then open build/distributions/index.html in a browser.

 Alternative: If that doesn't work, go to build/public/index.html and "Open in Browser".

-Note: This one works with Source Maps for debugging.
+# How to do a full Build

+Run "./gradlew build" in this top-level directory.

 # How to deploy to firebase hosting